Leaders condemn St. Paul mosque arson, suspect at large

 CAIR-Minnesota urged the local Muslim community and Islamic institutions across the country to take extra security precautions, and shared a link to CAIR’s booklet, “Best Practices for Mosque and Community Safety.”

-“We will rebuild and we will continue… to practice our faith without fear,” Jaylani said at the 11 a.m. news conference.
+“We will rebuild and we will continue… to practice our faith without fear,” Jaylani said.

 St. Paul police asked for the public’s help solving the case.